TheDegenerateDev5150/cashu-newuser-faq/README.md

 * Cashu.me:  https://8333.space:3338
 * Nutstash:  https://legend.lnbits.com/cashu/api/v1/4gr9Xcmz3XEkUNwiBiQGoC

-You can see the complete list of mints here: https://mintindex.gandlaf.com
+You can see the complete list of mints on [MINTINDEX - Find a cashu mint](https://mintindex.gandlaf.com)

 ### Can I send and receive tokens to/from the same mint?